tangweilun/BackendStreamflix/README.md

       - Obtains SSL certificates from Let's Encrypt.
       - Updates `appsettings.json` on the EC2 instance with actual database and AWS credentials.
       - Copies the final Nginx configuration (with SSL) to the EC2 instance.
-      - Builds and starts the application using Docker Compose (<mcfile name="deployment/docker/docker-compose.yml" path="Streamflix/deployment/docker/docker-compose.yml"></mcfile>).
+      - Builds and starts the application using Docker Compose (`deployment/docker/docker-compose.yml`).
 3.  **Containerization (Docker):**
     - The application and its dependencies (like Nginx) are containerized using Docker.
-    - The <mcfile name="deployment/docker/Dockerfile" path="Streamflix/deployment/docker/Dockerfile"></mcfile> defines the build process for the ASP.NET Core application.
+    - The `deployment/docker/Dockerfile` defines the build process for the ASP.NET Core application.
-    - <mcfile name="deployment/docker/docker-compose.yml" path="Streamflix/deployment/docker/docker-compose.yml"></mcfile> orchestrates the `api`, `nginx`, and `db` services.
+    - `deployment/docker/docker-compose.yml` orchestrates the `api`, `nginx`, and `db` services.
 4.  **Reverse Proxy & SSL (Nginx & Certbot):**
-    - Nginx (<mcfile name="deployment/docker/nginx/nginx.conf" path="Streamflix/deployment/docker/nginx/nginx.conf"></mcfile>) acts as a reverse proxy, handling incoming HTTP/HTTPS traffic and forwarding it to the ASP.NET Core application.
+    - Nginx (`deployment/docker/nginx/nginx.conf`) acts as a reverse proxy, handling incoming HTTP/HTTPS traffic and forwarding it to the ASP.NET Core application.
     - It also serves static files and handles SSL termination.
     - Certbot is used to automatically obtain and renew SSL certificates from Let's Encrypt, ensuring secure HTTPS communication.